iszczesniak/cpp/categories/index.md

   enough; a compiler needs to know whether it's a prvalue or an xvalue.

+The name of:

+* prvalue stands for *pure rvalue*,

+* glvalue stands for *generalized lvalue*,

+* xvalue stands for *any value*.

+An xvalue comes from:

+* an *implicitly* converted prvalue,

+* an *explicitly* convertex lvalue.

+Since C++11, categories are defined in terms of two properties of an
+expression:

+* whether the expression has **identity**,

+* whether the expression can be **moved**.

+Now the three basic categories are:

+* lvalue: has identity, cannot be moved,

+* xvalue: has identity, can be moved,

+* prvalue: doesn't have identity, can be moved.

+There is no category for an expression that doesn't have identity and cannot be moved, because no such expression exists.

+Let's notice that:

+* glvalue is an expression that has identity,

+* rvalue can be moved.

+** Identity and lifetime

+A prvalue

+It may seem that introducing prvalue is like splitting hair...

+Here is the crucial information: **initialization with a prvalue is elided.**

 A conversion from a prvalue to an xvalue creates a temporary object.

+While rvalue can be moved, it's really about moving the xvalue because prvalue

 # Conclusion